Internet in Iceland: Domestic Backbone

 Iceland's domestic internet backbone is composed of many fibre routes, with microwave links serving the most isolated communities.
-Iceland's backbone is operated by two companies; Míla hf and Ljósleiðarinn (previously "Gagnaveita Reykjavíkur", majority owned by the City of Reykjavík) Other companies also operate their own backbone networks, such as Orkufjarskipti (owned by electricity utilities Landsvirkjun and Landsnet).
+Iceland's backbone is operated by two companies; Míla and Ljósleiðarinn.
+Other companies also operate their own backbone networks, such as Orkufjarskipti (owned by electricity utilities Landsvirkjun and Landsnet).

 The most historically critical part of Iceland's internet infrastructure is a fibre ring that circles the country, roughly following the route of Iceland's ring road (Route 1), passing through most towns and cities.
 It is still an important part of Iceland's internet backbone, but has been duplicated on most routes by private companies.
-It was constructed in 1989-1991 by the Icelandic Government and NATO to link radar stations of the Iceland Air Defence System.
-It consists of 8 fibres, 1 of which are for use by NATO, 5 by Míla hf (previously owned by Síminn) and 2 leased to Ljósleiðarinn.
+It was constructed in 1989–1991 by the Icelandic Government and NATO to link radar stations of the Iceland Air Defence System.
+It consists of 8 fibres, 1 of which are for use by NATO, 5 by Míla and 2 leased to Ljósleiðarinn.

-Prior to 2022, two pairs were used by NATO and one by Vodafone Iceland.
-To increase competition in the telecom industry, one of the NATO pairs was leased out by competitive tender, which Ljósleiðarinn won.
-In their aim to expand their network beyond the southwest into a national network, Ljósleiðarinn took over Vodafone Iceland's national backbone as well as their 1 pair on the NATO fibre ring, giving them 2 pairs to utilise on the national ring.
-They plan to lay their own circular route around Iceland in the next few years.
-This means Vodafone Iceland no longer operates its own backbone.

 National Educational and Research Network

-Universities and research institutions are connected by RHnet, Iceland's national eductation and research network (NERN).
+Universities and research institutions are connected by RHnet, Iceland's national education and research network (NERN).
 It is connected to the wider Nordic educational network, NORDUnet and European educational network, GÉANT.
 The origins of Iceland's internet stem from this network through Hafrannsóknastofnun and in turn the University of Iceland, first being connected in 1986.